KevinOcon922/Godot-Gesture-Recognition-Magic-System/README.md

 If you would like your game to not have a player character, open the NonPlayerVersion folder and drag the spells and scripts folders into your project.
 Then, open main.tscn to open a blank project.
 The main difference between this and the player version is that the spell signal carries a main_node parameter for accessing the root node of the tree.
 This is useful for games without a main character, for example a spell crafting game.
 In this example scene, drawing a circle will activate the spawn_block spell, which spawns a gray rectangle at the mouse's position at the moment of casting.

 ## Creating New Spells

+A major goal of this project was to streamline the creation of spells.
+Several examples of spells can be seen in game as well to aid this explanation.
+To create a new spell, create a new script and have it extend SpellResource.
+That script must then implement the cast function.
+The arguments of the cast function depend on whether the player or playerless version is being used.
+In the player version, the cas function takes in as parameters a CharacterBody2D (representing the player), a Vector2 (representing the location), a float (representing spell power), a float (representing duration boost), and a string (which can be used to implement any aditional spell modifiers).
+In the playerless version, the cast function is identicial except that the CharacterBody2D is replaced with a Node2D representing the root node of the scene.

+If you want the spell to have a cooldown, all operations inside the cast function must be inside of an if statement checking the SpellResource variable ready_to_cast.
+The cooldown functionality is already implemented, and the duration of the cooldown can be edited once a resource is created for the spell.

+Next, create a new resource that uses the newly created script.
+With the current structure of this project, this resource must be placed inside the spells folder, although this can easily be changed with edits to the SpellManager script.
+If you want this spell to be immediately accessible, add it into SpellManager as a dictionary entry such that the key is the spell name and the value is the preloaded spell resource.

+Then, use the plugin UI panel to draw what you want the spell to look like.
+Press add spell and enter the exact name used in the dictionary entry.
+Multiple templates can be added under the same spell to increase accuracy.

+## Other Spell Features

+Many properties of a spell can be directly changed in the editor panel associated with that spell's resource, such as whether it is a castable spell or a multi-cast buff, or the spell's cooldown.

+Another technique that can be used is demonstrated in the ShrinkToggle spell.
+The cast function of a spell can create a temporary node and attach it to an object (in this case the player).
+This is useful for implementing spells with durations because you simply need to attach a timer to the new node and implement a revert function when the timer expires.

+### Making Multi Symbol Spells
+To make a spell require multiple gestures, make only the final gesture castable in the resource and all the other ones not castable.
+Then, inside of the spell dictionary, instead make the value associated with the preliminary syumbols a new dictionary.
+So you will have a chain of dictionaries that eventually ends in a castable spell.